JBroks/booksy-reviews/README.md

 List of features to be implemented in the future:

-........... add / edit username details, affiliate link for amazon, reset password, improve search function
+- add and edit username details;

+- affiliate link for the amazon link;

+- reset password option;

+- improved search function.

 <a name="technologies-used"/>